Formula to Calculate National Income

 Relevance and Uses

-This is a broader version of the gross domestic product as it also includes foreign production by national residents and it excludes any domestic production by non-local residents.
-This metric is important and is widely used by economists to compare different countries whether yearly or quarterly.
+It is a broader version of the gross domestic product as it also includes foreign production by national residents and excludes any domestic production by non-local residents.
+This metric is important and is widely used by economists to compare different countries, whether yearly or quarterly.

-However, the National Income equation includes the effect of inflation and hence while comparing across years or quarters shall warrant inflation adjustment so that the same can be compared in the proper manner.
-For example, the national income can change, even if the volume has not changed, but its due to price changes from period to period.
+However, the national income equation includes the effect of inflation.
+Hence, comparing years or quarters shall warrant inflation adjustment to be compared properly.
+For example, the national income can change, even if the volume has not changed, but it’s due to price changes from period to period.

 Recommended Articles

-This has been a guide to the National Income Formula.
-Here we discuss the step by step methods to calculate national income using its formula along with practical examples, calculator and downloadable excel template.
-You can learn more about economics from the following articles –
+This article is a guide to the National Income Formula.
+We discuss step-by-step methods to calculate national income using its formula, practical examples with the calculator, and a downloadable Excel template.
+You can learn more about Economics from the following articles: -